 TensorFlow Lite has a new mobile-optimized interpreter, which has the key goals of keeping apps lean and fast.
 The interpreter uses a static graph ordering and a custom (less-dynamic) memory allocator to ensure minimal load, initialization, and execution latency.

 TensorFlow Lite provides an interface to leverage hardware acceleration, if available on the device.
-It does so via the Android Neural Networks library, released as part of Android O-MR1.
+It does so via the Android Neural Networks API, available on Android 8.1 (API level 27) and higher.

 Why do we need a new mobile-specific library?